A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Polynomial reconstruction and sampling (PRAS) method

 \subsection{Creating p-tables from opacity data}

 The method starts with high fidelity cross-section tables, for example, such as those publicly available from DACE\footnote{\url{https://dace.unige.ch/opacityDatabase/}} database which contains cross-section data for several species at a resolution of $\Delta$$\nu$ = 0.01 cm$^{-1}$ or computed using various opacity calculators with input line lists \citep[e.g.][]{Grimm2015,Yurchenko2018,Agrawal2024}.
 A specific wavelength range between a maximum and minimum wavelength is chosen to be the bin of interest.
-The number and size of each bin depends on the application, for example, gas giant exoplanet GCMs typically chose 11 \citep[e.g.][]{Kataria2013}, 30 \citep[e.g.][]{Showman2009} or 32 \citep[e.g.][]{Amundsen2014}, whereas retrieval modelling can range between R = 100 to R = 1000 and higher \citep[e.g.][]{Molliere2019}.
-The cross sections of gas species $a$ are sorted from lowest to highest value in this wavelength range, transforming the wavelength or wavenumber range into a $g$ $\in$ [0,1] space
+The number and size of each bin depends on the application, for example, gas giant exoplanet GCMs typically chose 11 \citep[e.g.][]{Kataria2013}, 30 \citep[e.g.][]{Showman2009} or 32 \citep[e.g.][]{Amundsen2014}.
+Wavelength bands used for heating and cooling calculations must be chosen carefully, considering the trade-off of computational efficiency, accurately capturing opacity windows and the peak of the Planck function for the incident stellar and internal thermal radiation \citep[e.g.][]{Showman2009}.
+Retrieval modelling can range between a spectral resolution of $\lambda/\Delta\lambda$ = $R$ = 100 and higher \citep[e.g.][]{Molliere2019}, which results in the number of wavelength bins in the 100s to 1000s.
+For the correlated-k model to be accurate, the Planck function must be constant in the wavelength band.